stelar-eu/crop_prediction_tool/README.md

 </pre>

+##  Preprocessing

-To process .RAS files from vista to .npy format
+To process .RAS files from vista to .npy format(one .npy image is saved per time point)

 <pre>
 python lai_extraction_from_ras.py --image_length 10002 --image_width 10002
 </pre>

 Extract Labels from EuroCrops.
 Download the crop labels for the required country from https://zenodo.org/records/8229128 and extract and move the files to `./dataset/shape_files_from_Eurocrops`.
 In `./lai_extraction_from_ras.py` enter the eastings and northings of the selected vista bounding box.
 Then to extract LAI from RAS files, run